uvarc/rc-website/content/userinfo/storage.md

 </table>

 <div class="alert alert-warning">
-  In order to ensure the long-term stability of our new storage system, RC’s engineering team is working closely with our vendors to resolve a number of recent storage network problems.
-Consequently, new project and value storage shares are temporarily unavailable.
+  RC engineers are working closely with vendors to calibrate value storage.
+Consequently, new shares of value storage are temporarily unavailable.
 We apologize for the inconvenience.
 </div>

 - - -